b3nj5m1n/moderncardthemes/README.md

 # How to import

-Download this repository, open anki and click on "File" -> "CrowdAnki: Import from disk".
+Download this repository (Export it if you download as zip), open anki and click on "File" -> "CrowdAnki: Import from disk".
-Select the correct directory and click import.
+Select the correct directory (🧪_Test_Deck) and click import.

-Note types (Not all of them are in this repo):
+Note types:
 * Basic-Pretty - A pretty basic card with front and back
 * Basic-Pretty-Animated - A pretty basic card with front and back, animated using css
 * Cloze-Pretty - Pretty cloze card, also has a title and an extra field